xinwenfu/GenCyber/Python/README.md

         return n * fact2(n - 1)
 ```

 Let's see how we use functions in ex.py.
-Basically we need to import ex.py into our code and then we can use the two defined functions.
+Basically we need to import ex.py first and then we can use the two defined functions.
 ```
 >>> import os # import the class os
 >>> os.getcwd() # use the function getcwd() of os to get the current work folder